Non-standard mattresses

 Case

-Would we typically fund this?
+Would we fund this?

-• relates to your disability
+• relates to her disability

 • is value for money compared with alternatives

-• is effective and beneficial .
+• is effective and beneficial.

 Why would we fund this?

-If, however, you need a particular item because of your disability support needs, then we may consider it a reasonable and necessary support.
-For example, you might need specialist furniture designed for people with disability, or regular furniture that can be modified to help you do everyday tasks.
+If, however, you need an adaptive or modified household item because of your disability support needs, then we may consider it to be an NDIS support for you.
+For example, you might need adaptive or modified furniture designed for people with your disability support needs.

 What else do we think about?

-The mattress must be ‘value for money’.
+The mattress must be value for money.
 When we think about the benefits and costs of the mattress, we consider:

-• if mattress is likely to reduce the long-term cost of other supports, for example fewer home-care support hours
+• if the mattress is likely to reduce the long-term cost of other supports, for example fewer home-care support hours

 • whether it’s possible and more cost-effective to rent the mattress.

-We won’t fund extra items that are not reasonable and necessary.
 You may choose, however, to pay out of your own pocket for:

 • a particular brand, model or design of an item